ivanerror/StreamQ/README.md

    - Install dependencies from `requirements.txt`
    - Launch the GUI app (`python main.py`)

-When the app window opens, paste a YouTube URL, add it to the queue, then start downloading.
+When the StreamQ window opens, paste a YouTube URL, add it to the queue, then start downloading.
 By default, audio/video outputs are saved under `py_downloader/` (see the `audio` and `video` subfolders).

 ## Run Manually (Windows/macOS/Linux)